 - For more detailed information and supporting documents on these activities please see the POLREPs section on the EPA OSC website.

-During the past few years, CTS Corporation has been conducting an assessment of the site contamination under the review of NCDENR as required by North Carolina state law.
+Prior to 2012, CTS Corporation had been conducting an assessment of the site contamination under the review of NCDENR as required by North Carolina state law.
 More information about the site sampling and site characterization efforts is available here.

 In January 2012, EPA and CTS Corporation entered into an Administrative Order and Settlement Agreement on Consent (AOC) for Remedial Investigation and Feasibility Study (RI/FS).
-EPA and NCDENR will oversee all work conducted by CTS Corporation.
+EPA and NCDENR are overseeing all work conducted by CTS Corporation.
 CTS Corporation has selected AMEC as their contractor for the RI/FS.

 The work for the RI/FS is divided into phases of priority and includes conducting a Vapor Intrusion (VI) Assessment, continued monitoring of private wells, conducting a Non-Aqueous Phase Liquids (NAPL) Investigation, and then other RI/FS activities to fill in the data gaps.
 In mid-October 2012, AMEC collected air samples for the VI Assessment.
-In October 2012, EPA approved AMEC’s work plan for private well monitoring and sampling will be scheduled to begin in January 2013.
-On November 9, 2012, AMEC submitted a revised NAPL Investigation Work Plan based on comments that EPA provided to them on the draft work plan.
-This work plan is currently under review by EPA and NCDENR.
+In January 2013, CTS assumed responsibility for the EPA’s quarterly monitoring of drinking water wells.
+In December 2012, EPA approved AMEC’s NAPL Investigation Work Plan.

 Public Health Assessment